Question: What should I include in my personal statement?

 Question: Can I apply if I am senior in a 5 year program?

-Answer: The internship is only for enrolled sophomores, juniors and graduates students.
+Answer: The internship is only for enrolled sophomores, juniors and graduate students.

 Question: Can I apply if I am deciding on a graduate school?

 Answer: The internship is only for enrolled students.

 Question: My major is not included on the list of eligible majors.
 Can I still apply?